-We believe that current cash on hand will be sufficient to fund operations into September 2023.
-This has led management to conclude that there is substantial doubt about our ability to continue as a going concern.
-In the event we are unable to successfully raise additional capital before September 2023, we will not have sufficient cash flows and liquidity to finance our business operations as currently contemplated.
-To meet its capital needs and improve its liquidity position, the Company is considering multiple alternatives, including, but not limited to, restructuring or refinancing its debt, seeking additional debt or equity capital, reducing or delaying business activities, selling assets, other strategic financings or transactions and other measures, including obtaining relief under bankruptcy laws.
+OpGen is a guarantor of Curetis' debt to the EIB and OpGen would likely remain responsible for Curetis' debt unless it is fully satisfied in connection with the resolution of Curetis' and Ares Genetics' insolvency proceedings.
+If Curetis' debt is not fully satisfied in connection with the insolvency proceedings, and if the EIB asserts its claims against OpGen, OpGen's cash reach would be dependent on the remaining amount due, and it is possible that OpGen would need to seek bankruptcy protection in the United States.
+Even if Curetis' debt is satisfied in connection with the insolvency proceedings and the EIB does not assert claims against OpGen, OpGen's cash available to fund its business operations is significantly limited.
+This has led management to conclude that there is substantial doubt about the Company's ability to continue as a going concern.
+To meet its capital needs and improve its liquidity position, the Company has been and continues to actively consider multiple alternatives, including, but not limited to, restructuring or refinancing its debt, seeking additional debt or equity capital, reducing or delaying business activities, selling assets, other strategic financings or transactions and other measures, including obtaining relief under applicable bankruptcy laws.
 There can be no assurance that the Company will be able to identify or execute on any of these alternatives on acceptable terms or that any of these alternatives will be successful.